 - Controlling blood glucose with a high fat (but low satiety) diet, and

-- Weight loss with a nutrient-dense high satiety diet which should lead to lower body fat and better blood glucose control in the longer term.
+- Weight loss driven by nutrient-dense high satiety foods and meals should lead to lower body fat and better blood glucose control in the longer term.

 The chart below shows how Paul’s weight and blood glucose fell together, a clear demonstration of how blood glucose levels and body fat levels are related.

-A number of participants logged their blood ketones in the platform during the challenge.
-As shown in the chart below, the daily average blood ketone levels increased to around 0.8 mmol/L over the first three weeks of the challenge but then dropped to around 0.4 mmol/L as participants continued to lose fat.
+A number of participants logged their blood ketones during the challenge.
+Average blood ketone levels increased to around 0.8 mmol/L over the first three weeks of the challenge but then dropped to around 0.4 mmol/L as participants continued to lose fat.

-As shown in the above chart, blood ketones took a little longer to rise for people who identified as insulin resistant and stayed higher for longer compared to people who identified as insulin sensitive.
+Blood ketones took a little longer to rise for people who identified as insulin resistant and stayed higher for longer.

-As shown in the chart below, weight loss continued throughout the challenge, regardless of whether ketone levels and regardless of whether users identified as insulin resistant or insulin sensitive.
-This data indicates that fat loss is not correlated with:
+Weight loss continued throughout the challenge, regardless of whether users identified as insulin resistant or insulin sensitive.
+Users fat loss was not correlated with:

 - insulin sensitivity, or